 • Is the ISBN correct and identical on the cover as well as the copyright page?

-• The cropping of both cover and interior is approximate and does not account for the manufacturing variance of 1/16” (2mm)
+• The cropping of both the cover and interior is approximate and does not account for the manufacturing variance of 1/16” (2mm)

 • eProof file sizes are limited to 2GB.
 Where a file is close to this limit, pages are removed from the middle of the content to reduce the file size.
-Where this happens you will see a watermark appear at the bottom of each interior page confirming that pages have been removed.
+When this happens you will see a watermark appear at the bottom of each interior page confirming that pages have been removed.
 Note: this only appears in the eProof file and does not apply when the book is printed.

 *Orders will not print unless the eProof is approved*